genbtc/AutoTrimps-stable/README.md

 If you would like to use only the graphs module, replace `AutoTrimps2.js` with `Graphs.js` in the bookmark or your userscript.
 Feel free to submit any bugs/suggestions as issues here on github.

-## Current feature changes by genBTC (up to date as of 11/22/2016):
+## Current feature changes by genBTC (up to date as of 11/26/2016):
-- 11/21 Patch 4.0 fixes are happening!
+- 11/26 Patch 4.0 fixes are happening!
+- Auto Magmite Spender can now be toggled to Always Run
+- AutoTrimpicide/Force-Abandon is now toggleable
+- New Better AutoFight #2(optional)
+- <a href="https://puu.sh/srfQq/38a0be6656.png" target="#">New Hover tooltips: Screenshot</a> beta0.1, more to come
-- Auto Spend Magmite before portaling - (setting in genBTC page)- Part 1 buys any permanent one-and-done upgrades in order from most expensive to least.
+- 11/22 Auto Spend Magmite before portaling - (setting in genBTC page)- Part 1 buys any permanent one-and-done upgrades in order from most expensive to least.
 Part 2 then finds/buys the cheapest non-permanent multi-upgrade and repeats itself until you cant buy anymore.
 - Buy 2 buildings instead of 1 if we have the mastery
 - Entirely remove high lumberjack ratio during Spire.
-- During Magma with 3000+ Tributes, switch to 1/2/2 auto-worker-ratios instead of 1/2/22.
+- During Magma with 3000+ Tributes, switch to 1/12/12 auto-worker-ratios instead of 1/2/22.
 - Add a 10 second timeout Popup window that can postpone Autoportal when clicked.
 - Added a No Nurseries Until setting, in genBTC page
 - 11/20 Fixed spire map bug